getify/Functional-Light-JS/manuscript/ch8.md

 ### Why Recursion?

-Now that we've defined and illustrated recursion, we should examine why recursion is useful.
+Now that we've defined and illustrated recursion, we should examine why it is useful.

 The most commonly cited reason that recursion fits the spirit of FP is because it trades (much of) the explicit tracking of state with implicit state on the call stack.
 Typically, recursion is most useful when the problem requires conditional branching and back-tracking, and managing that kind of state in a purely iterative environment can be quite tricky; at a minimum, the code is highly imperative and harder to read and verify.
 But tracking each level of branching as its own scope on the call stack often significantly cleans up the readability of the code.